mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],visual_key
                    [SamplerN],visual_key

-   Current musical key after pitch shifting to display in the UI using the notation selected in the preferences
+   Current musical key after pitch shifting to display in the :term:`GUI` using the notation selected in the preferences

    :range: ?
    :feedback: Key value widget